SOS-CER/SOS-CER.github.io/_comprehensive-exercise/README.md

 * `course-short`: course identifier
 * `github`: location of repos (e.g, https://github.com/ or https://github.ncsu.edu)
 * `git-guide`: link to guide for github (e.g., https://sos-cer.github.io/projects/git-guide/)
-* `ce-report`: link to starter report document (e.g., https://docs.google.com/document/d/1nVE-EcJSmRHaTuUsOESkdyV_5EyH-Spjiad-sQilVvc/edit#)
+* `ce-report`: link to starter report document (e.g., http://go.ncsu.edu/csc116-ce-report)
+* `project-selection-form`: link to form for selecting project
 * `re-reflection`: link for requirements reflection
 * `re-resources`: requirements resources (such as links to slides, videos, or readings).
 Each resource has title and url along with optional note.
 * `bbt-reflection`: link for black box testing reflection